 On November 20, 2013, the Form F-1 relating to our initial public offering, or the "Registration Statement," was declared effective.
 On November 26, 2013, we closed our initial public offering.
 Jefferies LLC and Morgan Stanley & Co.
-LLC acted as joint book-running managers for our initial public offering.
+LLC acted as joint bookrunning managers for our initial public offering.
 In connection with our initial public offering, we issued and sold 9,030,000 shares of common stock to the public at a price of \$19.00 per share, raising gross proceeds of \$171.6 million.
-Net proceeds from our initial public offering expenses of \$3.2 million.
-We intend to use the net proceeds from the initial public offering to fund the equity portion, or approximately \$75.1 million due under our purchase obligations for the 2015 newbuildings and the remainder for part of the 2016 newbuildings and general corporate purposes.
-The remaining \$112.6 million of the 2015 newbuildings has been financed under secured loan term facilities.
+Net proceeds from our initial public offering were \$156.4 million, after deducting underwriting discounts and commissions of \$12.0 million and offering expenses of \$3.2 million.
+We used the net proceeds from the initial public offering to fund the equity portion, or approximately \$75.1 million due under our purchase obligations for the 2015 newbuildings and intend to use the remainder for part of the 2016 newbuildings and general corporate purposes.
+The remaining \$112.6 million of the 2015 newbuildings was financed under secured loan term facilities.